 Points to consider

 On the other hand, dark background requires thorough attention and analysis of the smallest details which can get lost in layout if they are not presented properly.
 Among them we should consider:

 - User research.
 Practical surveys, theoretic investigations, and experiments are important sources of data about the target audience, its wishes and expectations that is the basis for choosing effective and attractive design schemes.

 - Competition research.
 Market research of close competitors gives understanding which design solutions have already been applied by other players on the market and this factor influences choosing original design solutions to make product noticeable.

 - User testing.
 Dark background being more vulnerable in the aspects of readability and legibility should be rigorously tested on all the sorts of devices and in diverse resolutions.

 - Environment factor.
 Analysis of typical conditions in which the product will be used by target audience can provide additional reasons for or against the option of dark background.

 - Amount of content.
-The number of elements and blocks which have to be featured on the screen or web page can influence the decision around the background: darker backrounds leaving too little space between elements are extremely hard for perception.
+The number of elements and blocks which have to be featured on the screen or web page can influence the decision around the background: darker backgrounds leaving too little space between elements are extremely hard for perception.

 - Nature of content.
-Dark backround can feature better performance for interfaces based on graphic elements rather than big bulk of copy to read.
+Dark background can feature better performance for interfaces based on graphic elements rather than big bulk of copy to read.